Selling fixed annuities is definitely a shiny object for many life insurance agents.

 Selling annuities is not for the faint of heart.
 It’s not for the great salesman.
 It’s not for those who think they can make the sale and never go back to their client.

-Selling annuities is about relationships and if you’re not hard-wired to build and maintain relationships, then you shouldn’t consider selling annuities.
+This business is about relationships and if you’re not hard-wired to build and maintain relationships, then you shouldn’t consider making annuities a priority in your business.

 Five basic steps to learning how to sell annuities: